nafnu/bookAPI-FrontEnd/README.md

 Title, author, ISBN, yearPublication and publishingHouse as characteristics of the object.

 ## Development Process.
-1. Clone my previous project
+1. Clone my previous project (It was the base of the back-end)
+2. Created my base of the front-end with the command npx create-react-app

 ### Libraries
 1. Express